jboss-developer/jboss-eap-quickstarts/ejb-security-propagation/README.md

 There is a SecuredEJB protected by security domain "security-propagation-quickstart".

-EAP 6.1 is necessary to work with this quickstart, it uses the domain.xml and host.xml.
+JBoss EAP 6.1 or later is necessary to work with this quickstart.
+This quickstart runs in a managed domain and uses the domain.xml and host.xml.

 The web application jboss-as-ejb-security-propagation-web is deployed on server server-one, and jboss-as-ejb-security-propagation-ejb is deployed on server-two.
 The web application has two servlets: